What happened to Rey Rivera? Theories around the Netflix Unsolved Mysteries case

 The 32-year-old was found dead in a hotel, six days after disappearing.

-Netflix has successfully revived another legacy series, as its brand new season of Unsolved Mysteries has driven the internet into a frenzy of detective work and amateur sleuthing.

-The 12-part series was launched in early July and presents a slate of strange cases, ranging from missing people to horrifying deaths and even some unexplainable encounters.
+The internet has been driven positively wild following the release of Unsolved Mysteries on Netflix.

+The 12-part series launched its first half in summer 2020 and since the six episodes dropped, internet detectives have set themselves the task of working out what happened.

-An episode that has caused a huge amount of conversation is Mystery on the Rooftop, exploring the 2006 death of Rey Rivera and the bizarre clues he left behind.
+One episode that causes quite the furore was Mystery on the Rooftop, which explores the 2006 death of Rey Rivera.

-The 32-year-old newlywed was last seen alive on 16th May 2006, before his body was found six days later in an abandoned room in the second-story annex of the Belvedere Hotel in Baltimore.
+The 32-year-old’s body was found six days after he dramatically left his home on the 16th May 2006.

+Rey was found at the Belvedere Hotel in Baltimore, seemingly having fallen from the top of the hotel, and crashed through the roof.

 To make matters more confusing, a letter was found taped to his computer, and the contents of Rey Rivera’s note have been impossible to decipher so far.